yrashk/yrashk.github.io/docs/index.md

 # About Me

-__Professionally__, I am an software developer with a keen interest in reducing complexity with over 30 years of professional experience.
+__Professionally__, I am a software developer with a keen interest in reducing complexity with over 30 years of professional experience.

 Presently, I am doing a lot of work concerning using and extending [Postgres](postgres) database (extension development, [open source](opensource)